hexbatch/apple-core/v1/docs/layers/marketplace.md

 # Marketplace

+Allow things to be bought and sold:
-Any transfer of token sets where ownership is swapped between the two parties.
+* Tokens can be traded in ownership.
+A transfer of token sets where ownership is swapped between the two parties.
+* Tokens can be allowed to be put in someone's set not changing ownership
+* Membership can be given to a user group

 All is sold as is with no refunds.
+As is.

 For example an inventory token starts off as being owned by the organization, but then there is a swap between a set of token owned by the customer and the inventory token.

+Or someone wants access to some network entries they need, a set is made for that.

+Or someone wants to be included in a permission group to use stuff.

 Flow: